Wellbeing of Women philanthropy manager opens up about her endometriosis journey

 There is an urgent need to find new treatments to end the physical and psychological suffering of women with endometriosis.

 Too many sufferers out there are even contemplating taking their life and tragically some have done as the pain is too much.
-I decided that I wanted to do everything I could to help these women.
+I decided a few years ago, that I wanted to do everything I could, to help these women.

 One of the amazing projects that Wellbeing of Women is funding is Professor Andrew Horne from the University of Edinburgh, whose research promises to bring about the first ever treatment which will allow women with endometriosis to lead normal lives, without pain, and will preserve their fertility”